glic3rinu/passlib/docs/password_hash_api.rst

 Usage Examples
 ==============
-The following code shows how to use the primary methods of the :class:`~passlib.utils.handlers.PasswordHash` interface -- :meth:`~PasswordHash.encrypt` and :meth:`~PasswordHash.verify` -- using the :class:`~passlib.hash.sha256_crypt` hash as an example::
+The following code shows how to use the primary methods of the :class:`~passlib.ifc.PasswordHash` interface -- :meth:`~PasswordHash.encrypt` and :meth:`~PasswordHash.verify` -- using the :class:`~passlib.hash.sha256_crypt` hash as an example::